-- Clearly identified with visitor/contractor passes. - Met and directed by school staff/representatives. - Signed in and out of the school by school staff. - Given a safeguarding leaflet to read or directed to a poster informing them of how to report a concern. - o Given restricted access to only specific areas of the school, as appropriate. - Escorted by a member of staff/representative as required. - o Given access to pupils restricted to the purpose of their visit. - 4.6.
-All staff receive safeguarding and child protection (including online safety) training and updates (for example, via email, e-bulletins, and staff meetings), as required.
-DSL/DDSL organises/delivers training regularly to continue to provide staff with relevant skills and knowledge to safeguard children effectively. - 4.7.
+- Clearly identified with visitor/contractor passes. - Met and directed by school staff/representatives. - Signed in and out of the premises by school staff. - Given a safeguarding leaflet to read or directed to a poster informing them of how to report a concern. - Given restricted access to only specific areas of the school, as appropriate. - Escorted by a member of staff/representative as required. - o Given access to pupils restricted to the purpose of their visit. - 4.6.
+All members of staff must complete safeguarding training every 3 years, attend annual refresher training and partake in any training opportunities arranged or delivered by the DSL.
+Updates must be cascaded to all staff throughout, the year.
+All new staff will receive safeguarding and child protection training on induction to include online safety and the school's filtering and monitoring system.
+All staff will read the Child Protection policy, Part 1 and Part 5 of the KCSIE, at least.
+Annually, will sign a declaration to show that the guidance has been reviewed and they have a clear understanding of their role.
+There are audit methods in place to ensure that staff have understood the content.

+4.7.
 All parents/carers must be made aware of the school's responsibilities regarding child protection procedures through this policy.